Working Together: What to Expect in Therapy

 • your strengths, supports, and priorities

-• what you want to work toward
+• what you would like to work toward

 Telehealth: What You Need to Know